Flies are one of the most annoying things about summer and spring, but it’s even more aggravating when you have to deal with flies near your dog.

 You can also avoid getting bitten by applying insect repellent to yourself and avoiding long grasses where these insects might reside.

-If you have a dog covered in these types of flies, you should groom them as soon as possible to remove the bugs before they start biting your pup.
+If you have a dog covered in these flies, you should groom them as soon as possible to remove the bugs before they start biting your pup.

 An ordinary fly that makes its presence known is the fungus gnat.
-These flies are about one-eighth inch long and have a yellowish body with black wings.
+These flies are about one-eighth inch long and have yellowish bodies with black wings.

 Fungus gnats feed on decomposing plant matter and fungi, but they will bite humans if given the opportunity.